On Penalty-based Bilevel Gradient Descent Method: Solving Bilevel Problems with Non-convex Lower-level Objectives

 Then we choose the approximate lower-level solution $\hat{y}_k=\omega_{i}^{(k)}$ where $i$ is drawn from a step-size weighted distribution specified by $\mathbf{P}(i=t)=\beta_t/\sum_{t=1}^{T_k} \beta_t,~t=1,...,T_k$.
 Given $\hat{y}_k$ and the batch size $M$, $(x_k,y_k)$ is updated with the approximate stochastic gradient of $F_\gamma(x_k,y_k)$ as follows:

 The update is summarized in Algorithm \ref{alg:V-PBSGD}.

-We make the following standard assumption commonly used in the analysis for stochastic gradient methods. \begin{Assumption} There exists constant $ c>0$ such that given any $k$, the stochastic gradients in Algorithm \ref{alg:V-PBSGD} are unbiased and have variance bounded by $c$. \end{Assumption} With the above assumption, we provide the convergence result as follows. \begin{theorem} Consider V-PBSGD (Algorithm \ref{alg:V-PBSGD}).
-Assume Assumption \ref{asp:stochastic grad} and the assumptions in Theorem \ref{the:nonconvex xy convergence} hold.
+We make the following assumption commonly used in the analysis for SGD methods. \begin{assumption} There exists constant $ c>0$ such that given any $k$, the stochastic gradients in Algorithm \ref{alg:V-PBSGD} are unbiased and have variance bounded by $c$. \end{assumption} With the above assumption, we provide the convergence result as follows. \begin{theorem} Consider V-PBSGD (Algorithm \ref{alg:V-PBSGD}).
+Assume Assumption \ref{asp:stochastic grad} and those in Theorem \ref{the:nonconvex xy convergence} hold.
 Choose $\alpha_k =\alpha\leq (L_f + \gamma (2L_g + L_g^2 \mu))^{-1}$, $\beta_t =1/(L_g\sqrt{t})$ and $T_k=T$ for any $k$.
 It holds that

-\end{theorem} \begin{proof} \textbf{Convergence of $\omega$.} We omit the superscription $(k)$ of $\omega_t^{(k)}$ and $\psi_t^{(k)}$ since the proof holds for any $k$.
+\end{theorem} \begin{proof} \textbf{Convergence of $\omega$ for a given outer-loop index $k$.} We omit the superscription $(k)$ of $\omega_t^{(k)}$ and $\psi_t^{(k)}$ since the proof holds for any outer-loop index $k$.
 We write $\E_t[\cdot]$ as the conditional expectation given the filtration of samples before iteration $(k,t)$.
-By the $L_g$-Lipschitz-smoothness of $g(x,\cdot)$, it holds that
+By the $L_g$-Lipschitz-smoothness of $g(x,\cdot)$, it holds

 which follows $\gr_y g(x_k,\omega_t;\psi_t)$ is unbiased.

 The last term of \eqref{eq:idk78} can be bounded as

 Substituting the above inequality back to \eqref{eq:idk78} yields